danny-avila/LibreChat/docs/install/apis_and_tokens.md

   - ### Click on "Create and Continue" to give at least the "Vertex AI User" role
       - ![image](https://github.com/danny-avila/LibreChat/assets/110412045/22d3a080-e71e-446e-8485-bcc5bf558dbb)
   - **Click on "Continue/Done"**
-### Create a JSON key, rename as 'auth.json' and save it in /api/data/:
+### Create a JSON key to Save in Project Directory:
   - **Go back to [the Service Accounts page](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts)**
   - **Select your service account**
   - ### Click on "Keys"